Ryan Routh: Early life

+Legal issues

-Routh had a very lengthy criminal record prior to the assassination attempt, with the earliest offense occurring in 1997 for larceny after he was caught stealing valuable items with the intent to keep them.
-By 2024, Routh had over one hundred criminal counts filed against him, and had been arrested at least eight times.
-Routh typically received parole or probation for all these offenses, with no record of time that he was in prison.
+Routh had a lengthy criminal record, spanning from 1984 to 2016.
+Routh had been convicted of over a hundred criminal offenses, and had been arrested at least eight times.
+Routh typically received parole or probation for these offenses, with no prison time.
+Routh had further been ordered to pay tens of thousands of dollars to plaintiffs related to more than 200 civil lawsuits.

+In 1984, Routh was charged for failing to report an accident.
+Throughout the 1990s, he was charged multiple times for tax delinquencies and fraud.
+In 1997, Routh was charged with larceny after he was caught stealing.

-On December 15, 2002, Routh was pulled over for driving with a revoked license.
-He then put his hand on a fully-automatic machine gun he had with him inside the vehicle and then drove to his roofing business, where he barricaded himself inside.
-After a three-hour stand off with police, Routh surrendered the following day and was convicted for possessing a weapon of mass death and destruction, possessing a firearm, resisting and delaying and obstructing a law enforcement officer, and driving with a license revoked.
-Routh was sentenced to sixty months probation where his weapons were seized and destroyed by a local police department in Greensboro as part of a plea deal.
-Routh additionally agreed to undergo a mental health evaluation and accept recommended treatments.
-Shortly after, he was arrested again for threatening to blow up the aforementioned police department.
+On December 15, 2002, Routh was pulled over for driving with a revoked license, after his license was revoked in November 2001.
+He then put his hand on a machine gun he had with him, alarming the officer, before driving to his place of business, where he barricaded himself inside.
+After a three-hour stand-off, Routh surrendered and was convicted for possessing an illegal weapon, possessing a firearm, resisting, delaying, and obstructing a law enforcement officer, and driving with a revoked license.
+Routh pleaded guilty to all charges, and was sentenced to sixty months' probation.
+He surrendered his weapons to the police who destroyed them.
+Routh agreed to undergo a mental health evaluation and accept recommended treatments.
+Soon after, he was arrested for threatening to blow up the police department.
+After the assassination attempt, the officer who initially pulled over Routh stated; "I figured he was either dead or in prison by now.
+I had no clue that he had moved on and was continuing his escapades."

-In 2003, he was convicted for driving without a license, carrying a concealed weapon and being involved in a hit-and-run.
-On February 10, 2010, Routh was convicted of possessing stolen goods after police searched through a Greensboro warehouse Routh owned and found more than 100 stolen items, including power tools, building supplies, kayaks, and spa tubs.
-In 2019, Routh was subject to a closed investigation over a tip to the FBI alleging that he was a felon in possession of a firearm.
+In 2003, he was convicted for driving without a license, carrying a concealed weapon and involvement in a hit and run crash.
+On February 10, 2010, Routh was convicted of possessing stolen goods after Greensboro police searched three warehouses Routh owned and found more than 100 stolen tools, building materials, and other items from sites where he worked as a roofer.
+He was again sentenced to probation.
+In 2014, Routh was arrested for failing to appear in court.

+In 2019, Routh was subject to an investigation over a tip to the FBI alleging that he was in possession of a firearm.
 Later that same year, he was removed from a property for allegedly squatting.
-In 2021, Routh called the police on a resident of a property that he was working at, claiming he punched him in the nose.
+In 2021, Routh called the police on a resident of a property where he was working, claiming the resident had punched him in the nose.